Vietnam.vn - Nền tảng quảng bá Việt Nam

-Ministry of Education and Training gives reasons for changing university admission regulations
+Ministry of Education and Training stated the reason for changing university admission regulations.

 Bộ GD-ĐT nêu lý do thay đổi quy chế tuyển sinh ĐH- Ảnh 1.

-Ms. Nguyen Thu Thuy, Director of Department of Higher Education, Ministry of Education and Training
+Ms. Nguyen Thu Thuy, Director of the Department of Higher Education, Ministry of Education and Training

 PHOTO: DAO NGOC THACH